edli2000/connectfour/README.md

 Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

-  Not really, implementation went relatively smoothly.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Not really, implementation went relatively smoothly.
 The only thing that required a little more effort was coordinating the game saving and loading an existing game functionalities, since both needed very strict criteria in order to function properly.
 The save needed to save the list of moves up until that point in an orderly manner, and cannot function if the game is over, and the